l2beat/l2beat/packages/backend/discovery/shared-zk-stack/ethereum/diffHistory.md

 ## Description

 BridgeHub upgrade (one-line diff):
-* `addToken()` now can only be called by the owner (not the admin).
+* `addToken()` (acts as a global token whitelist for the shared bridge) now can only be called by the owner (not the admin).
 Currently those two roles are still held by the same address anyway.

 ## Watched changes